Grim-/OutwardSuperSimpleExample/README.md

 __So it is important to understand how these things work. __

-Lets start with a general set up in the Unity Editor first.
+Lets start with a general set up in the Unity Editor first to better understand how everything fits together in Outward.

 A Unity game is made up of 'Scenes' - its useful to think of 'Scenes' as 'levels' that contain GameObjects which themselves contain components.